Image

 Last Updated: September 30, 2024

 Homicide lawyer in Jefferson County, MO.
-Facing a homicide charge in Jefferson County, MO is one of the most severe legal challenges anyone can encounter.
-These charges carry serious consequences, including lengthy prison sentences or even the death penalty.
-If you have been accused of homicide in Jefferson County, MO or anywhere else in Missouri, you need to speak with an experienced homicide lawyer right away.
+Facing a homicide charge in Jefferson County, MO is probably one of the most critical legal challenges anyone can endure.
+These accusations carry harsh punishments, including extended jail time or even the possibility of the death penalty.
+If you’ve been charged with homicide in Jefferson County, MO or anywhere in Missouri, speaking with an experienced homicide lawyer right away is essential.

 Don’t hesitate to call Combs Waterkotte at (314) 900-HELP or reach out online for a free, confidential consultation.
 Discuss your case in detail with an experienced criminal defense attorney.
 Our firm has handled more than 10,000 cases like yours with proven results.